GRIFFINCollaboration/griffin-dashboard/xTags/detectors/README.md

 Function called in the master update loop as part of `repopulate()`; wraps all the updates necessary on this cycle.

 ###updateCells()
-Responsible for repainting all the Kinetic objects in `this.cells[]` as part of the master update loop.
+Responsible for repainting all the Kinetic objects in `this.cells[name]` as part of the master update loop.
 Pattern is as follows:
  - Identify appropriate scale limits for current view and state.

 For each cell: